CodeupClassroom/elixir-rest-blog/src/main/resources/curriculum/v-security/20-testing-oauth.md

 - [x] Unauthenticated user cannot edit posts
 - [x] Unauthenticated user cannot delete posts

+NOTE: To test authenticated access to endpoints in Postman, add a Header to your request with a key of `Authorization` and a value of `Bearer <your access_token>`

 - [x] Authenticated user with USER role can **view** all posts
 - [x] Authenticated user with USER role can **create** posts